sc68cal/openstack-theory-and-practice-presentation/NOTES.md

 * Ideally - if you are running batch type jobs - use Fixed IPs
 * Some networking modes (like FlatDHCPManager) mix tenants in same L2 domain
+* Floating IPs are the way you connect to an instance from your local machine
+* Nova-network uses iptables to drive everything
+* Security groups are implemented in iptables on the host running nova-network
+* Floating IPs are NAT chain - link floating IP address to instance's fixed IP

+## Openstack Quantum

+* Nova-network was non-ideal
+* Lots of NAT
+* Code is kind of a mess - some of the oldest code Nova has
+* Dying for a refactor
+* Also - the Administrator has to do a lot of the legwork
+* No way for tenants to define their own network topologies

 ## Technologies used by plugins